 You could be:

-- assembling and fixing microchips on circuit boards
+assembling and fixing microchips on circuit boards

-- using hand tools and soldering equipment
+using hand tools and soldering equipment

-- packing goods for dispatch
+packing goods for dispatch

-- reporting problems in processes to a supervisor.
+reporting problems and faults to a supervisor.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

-- the size of the company or organisation you work for
+the size of the company or organisation you work for

 the demand for the job.